openforis/sepal-doc/docs/source/cookbook/area_estimation.rst

 .. danger::

-    **Always follow your organization’s reporting guidelines**.
+    **Always follow your organization's reporting guidelines**.
 For example, if your estimation is developed to support a National Forest Monitoring System, you will need to comply with UN reporting standards.

-As another example, FAO’s Standard Operating Procedure requires reports include at least the following information about the data collection process:
+As another example, FAO's Standard Operating Procedure requires reports include at least the following information about the data collection process:

 -   A brief narrative on the modalities for data collection
 -   The interpreters, their contact information, institutions and roles